utahkay/clojure-banking/README.md

   :plugins [[com.jakemccrary/lein-test-refresh "0.1.2"]])
 ```

-* At the command line cd to your new project folder (banking)
+* At the command line, cd to your new project folder (banking), and run **lein test-refresh**
-* lein test-refresh
+ * This starts the continuous test plugin

 You should see 1 failing test.
 Leiningen generated a skeleton project for you with one sample (failing) test.